 As reported by NOAA's Office of Response and Restoration (NOAA 2010), the oil from the Deepwater Horizon MC252 spill is relatively high in alkanes, which can readily be used by microorganisms as a food source.
 As a result, the oil from this spill is likely to biodegrade more readily than crude oil in general.
 The Deepwater Horizon MC252 oil is also relatively much lower in polyaromatic hydrocarbons (PAHs), which are highly toxic chemicals that tend to persist in the environment for long periods of time, especially if the spilled oil penetrates into the substrate on beaches or shorelines.
 Like all crude oils, MC252 oil contains volatile organic compounds (VOCs) such as benzene, toluene, and xylene.
-Some VOCs are acutely toxic but because they evaporate readily, they are generally a concern only when oil is fresh.9
+Some VOCs are acutely toxic but because they evaporate readily, they are generally a concern only when oil is fresh.

-^{}The CO_2 equivalent (CO_2 e) emission estimates represent the number of tons of CO_2 emissions with the same global warming potential as one ton of another greenhouse gas (e.g., CH_4 and N_2O).
-Conversion factors to CO{2e} are 21 for CH_4 and 310 for N_2O .
+\\The CO2 equivalent (CO2e) emission estimates represent the number of tons of CO2 emissions with the same global warming potential as one ton of another greenhouse gas (e.g., CH4 and N2O).
+Conversion factors to CO2e are 21 for CH4 and 310 for N2O.

-9 Source: http://sero.nmfs.noaa.gov/deepwater_horizon/documents/pdfs/fact_sheets/oil_characteristics.pdf
+&lt;sup>9 Source: http://sero.nmfs.noaa.gov/deepwater\horizon/documents/pdfs/fact\sheets/oil\characteristics.pdf